Fighting For The Rights of Workers To Receive Competitive Pay and to Work Where They Choose

 Lieff Cabraser later represented a class of over 5,000 academic doctors at Duke University and the University of North Carolina regarding an understanding between the schools not to compete for each other’s faculty.
 That case resulted in a settlement of $54.5 million (approximately $10,000 per class member) and unprecedented injunctive relief, including an important enforcement role for the United States Department of Justice.
 Assistant U.S. Attorney General Delrahim remarked: “Permitting the United States to become part of this settlement agreement in this private antitrust case, and thereby to obtain all of the relief and protections it likely would have sought after a lengthy investigation, demonstrates the benefits that can be obtained efficiently for the American worker when public and private enforcement work in tandem.”

-Lieff Cabraser is currently Co-Lead Interim Class counsel of a proposed nationwide class of workers alleging a conspiracy between the world’s two leading rail equipment suppliers to suppress the pay of their employees.
-That case led to total settlements of $48.95 million, which are pending final approval.
+Lieff Cabraser was Co-Lead Class counsel of a nationwide class of workers who alleged a conspiracy between the world’s two leading rail equipment suppliers to suppress the pay of their employees.
+That case led to total settlements of $48.95 million.

 Lieff Cabraser is also Co-Lead Counsel in several cases against the nation’s leading fast food franchisors, challenging agreements that prohibited franchisees and franchisors from competing for each other’s workers.